fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Lists

-* What are lists in haskell?
+* What are lists in Haskell?
   What are the distinguishing features of lists from the similar data structures in other languages?
 * Name three main functions that work with lists.
 * List comprehensions.